datirium/workflows/README.md

 ### VisualPlugins for an output type file

-Usually workflows output results (especially files) are provided as download links in web interfaces.
-With SciDAP visualization plugins data can be presented as a plot, as a genome browser or as a table.
-Keyword `'sd:visualPlugins'` enables SciDAP visualization plugins. `line`, `pie`, `chart`, `igvbrowser` and `syncfusiongrid` types are already available in the platform.
+Usually, workflows' output results (especially files) are provided as download links in web interfaces.
+With SciDAP visualization plugins, data can be presented as a plot, as a genome browser, as a table, or (in the case of html outputs) to be opened in a new tab.
+The keyword `'sd:visualPlugins'` enables SciDAP visualization plugins. `line`, `pie`, `chart`, `igvbrowser`, `syncfusiongrid`, and `linkList` types are already available in the platform.

 ```yaml